 Check for Leaks:

 After the pipes have thawed, check for any leaks.
 If you notice any damage, you may need to call a plumber to repair or replace the affected section of the pipe.
+Regular checks and maintenance can make all the difference in preventing a minor plumbing problem from turning into a catastrophe.
+If basic troubleshooting does not resolve the issue, it may be time to consult a professional.

 Don’t forget your Outdoor Plumbing!